yuvarajendra-reddy/engagement/README.md

+# This html file was developed with assistance from Claude Code

 # Engagement Invite

 An interactive, single-page engagement invitation built as a playful homage to the Google Chrome offline dinosaur game.
 Guests "boot up" a mock collaboration engine, play a short dino mini-game to reveal the event details, and land on the full invitation.